documentationjs/documentation/docs/USAGE.md

   --document-exported  Generate documentation for all exported bindings and
-                       members even if there is no JSDoc for them [boolean] [default: false] --theme, -t          specify a theme: this must be a valid theme module --name               project name. by default, inferred from package.json --watch, -w          watch input files and rebuild documentation when they
+                       members even if there is no JSDoc for them [boolean] [default: false] --sort-order         The order to sort the documentation [choices: "source", "alpha"] [default: "source"] --theme, -t          specify a theme: this must be a valid theme module --name               project name. by default, inferred from package.json --watch, -w          watch input files and rebuild documentation when they